wagerfield/parallax/README.md

 its depth within the scene.
 A depth of **0** will cause the layer to remain stationary, and a depth of **1** will cause the layer to move by the total effect of the calculated motion.
-Values inbetween **0** and **1** will cause the layer to move by a reduced amount relative to its depth.
+Values inbetween **0** and **1** will cause the layer to move by an amount relative to the supplied ratio.

 ```html
 <ul id="scene">